leios/scripts/Upcoming/raytracing.md

 |l_{air}||n|cos(theta_{air}) = dot(l_{air}, n)
 |l_{water}||n|cos(theta_{water}) = dot(l_{water}, n)

-Note that because l and n are normalized, they can be ignored.
+Note that because l and n are normalized, their magnitude is just 1, so they can be ignored.

 So we'll want that cos equation to also be in terms of cosines, so